realmagicgreen/magicgreenastro/README.md

 **Lighthouse score**: 100, 100, 100, 100.

+NOTE:
+When using Typescript, please ensure devDependencies includes the @types/node package.

 ---

 > "**Nothing is as powerful as an idea whose time has come.**" _Victor Hugo_